Phosphatidylinositol and Related Phosphoinositides

 Actions of phospholipase A2 and C

 Similarly, phosphatidylinositol and the phosphatidylinositol phosphates are the main source of sn-1,2-diacylglycerols that serve as signalling molecules in animal and plant cells via the action of a family of enzymes collectively known as phospholipase C (see below and our web pages on diacylglycerols for further discussion).
 In brief, diacylglycerols regulate a group of at least a dozen related enzymes known as protein kinase C, which in turn control many cellular processes, including differentiation, proliferation, metabolism and apoptosis.
-2‑Arachidonoylglycerol, an endogenous cannabinoid receptor ligand, may be a further product of phosphatidylinositol metabolism.
+2‑Arachidonoylglycerol, an endogenous ligand for the cannabinoid receptor, may be a further product of phosphatidylinositol metabolism.

 2. Phosphatidylinositol Phosphates (Polyphosphoinositides) in Animals